JonathanGrossmanITC/first_steps_info/README.md

 # First Steps

 Welcome to First Steps!
 In this 10-session preparatory program, you will take your first steps in the world of coding by learning the basics of HTML, CSS, and JavaScript.
-The program is packed with live lectures, lecture material and code, exercises, quizzes, and more.
+This course is a live, interactive class held online using the Zoom video platform.
+We provide you with live lectures, instructions on how to code, exercises, quizzes, and more.
 By the end of this program, you will be able to build a nice personal web portfolio using HTML, CSS and JavaScript.

 In this file, you will learn about: